Generational Faith for Families Today: Passing a Living Hope

 Faith grows like a vine, not a monument

-Passing on faith is more like tending a vine than building a monument.
+Passing on faith is like tending a vine.
 Vines cling, stretch, and slowly cover trellises with life.
 Faith takes hold the same way—by regular attachment to Christ through Scripture, prayer, worship, and service.
 We keep showing up, not to earn anything, but to abide in the One who first loved us.

 This work welcomes all ages and stories.
 You may be the first Christian in your family.
 You may be mending frayed lines of trust.
 God is present in both.
 Small practices—lighting a candle before dinner and offering a sentence of thanks, asking forgiveness when we’re short-tempered, keeping a Sabbath hour—become trellises for grace.